Getting a Tonal gym is pricey and requires not only spending a lot of money upfront, but also every month with their subscription plan.

 In general, you can use Tonal without a subscription because it allows you to use the equipment for basic strength training workouts.
 Without membership, you still have an option for adjusting the resistance, as well as switching between different smart accessories.

 However, monthly membership does come with dozens of benefits.
-Keep reading to see if Tonal without subscription make sense, and if not, is there a way to justify paying $49/month.
+Keep reading to see if Tonal without a subscription makes sense, and if not, is there a way to justify paying $59.95/month?

 Tonal Without Subscription